AnnaWilliford/SWC_Fall2019_test/Lesson1_UnixShell.md

 #### **Challenge 1**

-Remember, we added `SWC` folder to the Destktop in the beginning of the workshop?
-Can you now list contents of `SWC` directory from your current directory?
+Remember, we added `SCW` folder to the Destktop in the beginning of the workshop?
+Can you now list contents of `SCW` directory from your current directory?

 #### **Solution:**
 ```
-ls -F Desktop/SWC/
+ls -F Desktop/SCW/
 ```

-In the exercise above, you viewed files in `SWC`  directory while in home directory.
-But you can change the directory and move directly into `SWC`  directory.
+In the exercise above, you viewed files in `SCW`  directory while in home directory.
+But you can change the directory and move directly into `SCW`  directory.

 ```
 $ cd Desktop
 $ pwd

-$ cd SWC
+$ cd SCW
 $ pwd

 # you could have done it in one step:
-$ cd Desktop/SWC
+$ cd Desktop/SCW

 $ ls -F
 ```